 On March 5, 2015, Reuters reported on a Washington state widow who filed an Olympus Duodenoscope lawsuit against the manufacturer and the hospital where her husband was treated.
 She claimed that after battling pancreatic cancer, he passed away in 2013.
 According to the Complaint filed in the case, his death certificate listed drug-resistant E. coli bacteria a contributing cause of his death.

-The woman’s husband was one of 31 people who were infected at the Virgin Mason Medical Center in Seattle between 2012 and 2014, of which 11 (of those 31 infected patients) have died.
+The woman’s husband was one of 31 people who was infected at the Virgin Mason Medical Center in Seattle between 2012 and 2014, of which 11 (of those 31 infected patients) have died.
 The infections were linked to “dirty” duodenoscopes.
 The woman’s case alleges that the type of duodenoscope used on her husband was manufactured by Olympus.

 Other plaintiffs have followed suit, with five victims filing suit against the device manufacturer after the UCLA outbreak, alone.